XH961209/haoxu.github.io/_pages/about.md

 My research interests lie in computer networking and systems.
 Below are the major projects I participated in.
 - Deep Packet Inspection (DPI) Accelerating.
 As an intern in Intel from Feb.
 2022 to now, I'm a developer of [Hyperscan](https://github.com/intel/hyperscan), the fastest regular expression matching engine running on modern CPUs.
-I would take advantage of SIMD to accelerate the multi-literal matching process, a critical step in Hyperscan's workflow.
+I would take advantage of SIMD to accelerate the process of multi-pattern string matching and DFA transformation, critical steps in Hyperscan's workflow.
 Hyperscan has been integrated into famous DPI applications such as Snort and Suricata.
 It dramatically increases their real-time packet processing capability.
 Our works have been published in [NSDI](https://dl.acm.org/doi/10.5555/3323234.3323286), [ICPP](https://dl.acm.org/doi/abs/10.1145/3472456.3473512), and [INFOCOM](https://haoxufd.github.io/files/Harry.pdf) (Authored by me).